Gorjana Reidel

-Gorjana Reidel (born January 19th, 1978) is an American jewelry designer and entrepreneur based in Laguna Beach, California.
+Gorjana Reidel is an American jewelry designer and entrepreneur based in Laguna Beach, California.
 She co-founded the jewelry line gorjana in 2004, alongside her husband Jason Griffin Reidel.

 Early years and education

 Reidel immigrated to the US from Serbia when she was a child.
 Both she and her husband are former models who each earned a degree in marketing from Arizona State University.

-Gorjana (company)
+gorjana (company)

 Reidel and her husband launched the jewelry brand gorjana in 2004.

 In 2016, the Reidels opened their first jewelry brand store in Laguna Beach, followed by a second store in Venice Beach.
 The 2018 opening of another store in the West Village was their first in New York City.
 In August 2019 they opened a store in Malibu.

-The couple and the company have since opened more than 40 stores on both coasts, with plans for an aggressive retail expansion.
+The couple and the company have since opened more than 125 stores on both coasts, with plans for an aggressive retail expansion.
 Today the multi-million-dollar company has over 100 employees and more than 1,000 retailers worldwide.